 - Greenway rides and walks, weather permitting will occur throughout the year.

-- Weekly or Monthly Place-based learning will be provided at the MACS Community Central Office or within the community.
+- Bi-weekly place-based learning will be provided at the MACS Community Central Office or within the community.
 This allows students to continue to maintain relationships with other MACS Micro-School students.

 - Field trips will be provided at least 4 times throughout the school year.

 - Lessons and learning experiences will involve career exploration in the areas of S.T.E.A.M.

 - Students will have opportunities to participate in Visual and Performing Arts throughout the year.